realblingy/vamp-campaigns/README.md

 I personally would not have the .env file in the repository with production keys.
 A better practice would be to have it stored within the CI/CD pipeline.
 However, I wanted this code to be easily run by the team, so I left it there for a quicker start.

 The database is initalised by converting the Excel sheets into JSON.
 The database is then populated by the JSON objects from the *initaliseDatabase.ts* file in the *utils/* folder.
 I also wouldn't push the files in the utils folder the repository, as it has database write queries.
-In the case of accidental write queries, I have disabled the setting in Firebase as a preventative measure.
+In the case of unauthorised/accidental write queries, I have disabled the setting in Firebase as a preventative measure.